-Joomla is an open-source CMS that is one of the more popular rivals of WordPress.
-However, it’s not a dedicated eCommerce platform.
-You’ll have to install an extension to add the shopping cart functionality to your site, similar to adding WooCommerce to a WordPress site.
+Joomla is a popular open-source CMS.
+However, it is not a dedicated eCommerce platform.
+You must install an extension to add a shopping cart functionality to your site, similar to adding WooCommerce to a WordPress site.

-J2Store doesn’t have an eCommerce analytics extension.
-However, Joomla’s extensions library offers analytics tools that you can use on your online store.
-Additionally, Joomla has built-in SEO features that let you edit meta descriptions, focus keywords, and modify the robots.txt file.
+Although J2Store doesn’t have an eCommerce analytics extension, Joomla offers analytics extensions for your online store.
+Joomla also has built-in SEO tools that let you edit meta descriptions, focus keywords, and modify the robots.txt file.

-Compared to WordPress, Joomla has a steeper learning curve.
-Its dashboard uses quite advanced website development terminology, and its navigation is not beginner-friendly.
-However, Joomla provides several forums and tutorials to help beginners build an eCommerce site to suit their online business needs.
+Joomla has a steeper learning curve than WordPress, but it provides forums and tutorials to help beginners build an eCommerce site to suit their online business needs.

 Pricing and Plans

-Joomla’s open-source software is free to download, but you’ll need to get web hosting and a domain name to use it.
-Hostinger offers Joomla-optimized hosting plans, which already include a free SSL certificate and 24/7 support.
+Joomla’s open-source software is free to download, but you’ll need web hosting and a domain name to use it.
+Fortunately, Hostinger offers Joomla hosting plans, which include a free SSL certificate and 24/7 support.

 Meanwhile, the J2Store extension is available in free and pro versions.
-The pro version starts at $79 for six months and includes features like coupons, email templates, and invoice templates.
+The pro version starts at $79 for six months and includes features like coupons and invoice templates.
 You’ll also get the PayPal plugin for free.

-While J2Store’s extensions are limited and mostly premium, Joomla’s extensions are more varied, and many are available for free.
+While J2Store’s extensions are limited and mostly premium, Joomla provides a variety of extensions, many of which are free.

-- Multiple shopping cart extensions – plenty of add-ons are available to enable eCommerce functionality on Joomla sites.
+- Multiple shopping cart extensions – many add-ons to enable eCommerce functionality on Joomla sites.

-- Great flexibility – just like WordPress, Joomla offers excellent flexibility to customize the website to your liking.
+- Great flexibility – Joomla lets you freely customize a website to your liking.

 - Extensive product types – J2Store supports physical products, digital downloads, subscriptions, and ticket bookings.

-- Lack of integrated eCommerce functionality – features like analytics tools, abandoned cart recovery, and marketing tools aren’t available by default, so you’ll have to get extensions.
+- Lack of integrated eCommerce functionality – features like analytics, abandoned cart recovery, and promotional tools aren’t available by default, so you’ll have to install extensions.

-14. Sellfy – Best for Selling Digital Goods
+15. Sellfy – Best for Selling Digital Products

-Most notably, this platform has a Pay What You Want feature, which is excellent for collecting donations or testing prices for a new product.
+Most notably, this platform has a Pay What You Want feature, which is excellent for collecting donations or testing new product prices.
 Set a minimum fee and let customers manually input the amount they want to pay for a specific product.

-Another great feature is its automatic store translation for buttons and checkout pages, which is set according to each visitor’s location and preferred language.
-It is also possible to manually translate product categories, email templates, and other aspects of the store.
+Another great feature is automatic store translation for buttons and checkout pages.
+It is set according to the visitors’ location and preferred language.
+You can also manually translate product categories, email templates, and other store aspects.

 In terms of digital product security, Sellfy comes with anti-fraud measures such as limited download attempts, unique download links, and PDF stamping.